Joaquim Alemao

-Joaquim Alemao (born 8 November 1957) is the former Urban development minister and a two-term Member of the Goa Legislative Assembly.
+Joaquim Alemao (born 8 November 1957) is an Indian politician who served as the Urban development minister in the Government of Goa and a two-term member of the Goa Legislative Assembly.

 Personal life

 Alemao is from a political family; his brother Churchill Alemao is a former Member of Parliament of the 14th Lok Sabha of India.
 He represented the Cuncolim constituency in the Legislative Assembly of Goa.

 Football club

 Alemao and his family own a football team called Churchill Brothers.